ionify/ionify/info/ion.md

 , "do":
       [ "an aesop action"
-      , /a storie action/
       , {"if":"do.times", "<":7, "do":"do"}
       ]

 , "an aesop action"
 :     "log Hi! #do.times@"

-, "a storie action"
-:     /log Hi! #do.times@/
 }
 ;
 ```